Aquaman: Silver Age

 Aquaman's adventures continued to be published in Adventure Comics through the 1940s and 1950s, as one of the few superheroes to last through the 1950s in continuous publication.
-Starting in the late 1950s new elements to Aquaman's backstory were introduced, with various new supporting characters added and several adjustments made to the character, his origins, his power and persona.
+Starting in the late 1950s new elements to Aquaman's backstory were introduced, with various new supporting characters added and several adjustments made to Aquaman, his origins, his power and persona.
 The first of these elements was the story "Aquaman's Undersea Partner" in Adventure Comics #229 (October 1956), where his octopus sidekick Topo was first introduced.
 This and subsequent elements were later removed or altered from the Aquaman character after the establishment of DC's multiverse in the 1960s, attributed to the Aquaman of Earth-One.

 The Silver Age Aquaman made his first appearance in Adventure Comics #260 (May 1959).
 In it and subsequent Silver Age comics, it was revealed that this Aquaman was Arthur Curry, the son of lighthouse keeper Tom Curry and Atlanna, a water-breathing outcast from the lost underwater city of Atlantis.
 Due to his heritage, Aquaman discovered as a youth that he possessed various superhuman abilities, including the powers of surviving underwater, communication with sea life and tremendous swimming prowess.
 Eventually, Arthur decided to use his talents to become the defender of the Earth's oceans.
 It was later revealed that in his youth Arthur had adventured as Aquaboy and, on one occasion, met Superboy, Earth's only other publicly active superpowered hero at the time.
 When Arthur grew up, he called himself "Aquaman".

 It was later revealed that after Atlanna's death, Tom Curry met and married an ordinary human woman and had a son named Orm Curry, Aquaman's half-brother.
 Orm grew up as a troubled youth in the shadow of his brother, who constantly bailed him out of trouble with the law.
 He grew to hate Aquaman not only for the powers that he could never possess, but also because he believed that their father would always favor Aquaman.
 Orm disappeared after becoming an amnesiac and would resurface years later as Aquaman's nemesis the Ocean Master.

 Aquaman's ability to talk with fish eventually expanded to full-fledged telepathic communication with sea creatures even from great distances.
 He also retroactively developed a specific weakness akin to Superman's vulnerability to kryptonite or Green Lantern's vulnerability to the color yellow: Aquaman had to come into contact with water at least once per hour or he would die.
 Prior to this, Aquaman could exist both in and out of water indefinitely.

 In Aquaman #18 (December 1964), Aquaman married Mera in the first superhero wedding depicted in a comic book.